Painting the Sky: Extra show announced 7pm, 13 Nov. Updates on Fridays show in due course, weather dependent. Read More.

 Sunday 28th September

-Workshops for all participants, with musical genres including bhangra, samba and Balkan; a history of streetband activism; playing for peace, choreography and costume.
+There were workshops for all participants, with musical genres including bhangra, samba and Balkan; a history of streetband activism; playing for peace, choreography and costume.

 Artist-Led Project Awards